sloth30799/Wanderer/README.md

 # Optimizations

 More features to come!!!
+Have to do better data caching with react query.

 # Lessons Learned:

-Getting better with MERN stack, mainly React.
+Getting better with MERN stack, mainly React // Refactored the code with better file structure!

 # How to Use